Pipeline Industries Guild President: Neil Armstrong - CEO & Chairman, United Infrastructure

 We must reposition our sector as a key player in the energy transition and invest in education, training, and development programmes that attract and nurture talent.
 By fostering a culture of continuous learning and development, we can ensure that our workforce remains at the forefront of technological advancements.

 Welcome to all those engaged or interested in The Pipeline Industries Guild.
-As Chair, it is an amazing honour to know that I have been elected by our members to serve in their best interest, for what is such an important organisation for our sector.
+As Chair, it is an honour to take up this position and know that I have been elected by our members to serve in their best interest, for this year.